Bruni-coder/Bruni-coder/README.md

 ## Research Focus

-- **PDEformer**
-  A next-token prediction model that replaces self-attention with **PDE-based evolution** over multimodal token sequences.
-Inspired by Emu3, it unifies visual and textual tokens in one prediction space and performs step-wise field updates instead of pairwise attention.

 - **Emu3 as a Unified Interface**
   Studying next-token prediction as a general API for vision–language tasks, with extensions to image↔text retrieval and cross-modal indexing.